 The smallest space a train can turn is referred to as its minimum radius.
 When choosing a scale in model railroading it is important to remember that the larger the scale, the larger the minimum radius for your curves will be.
 This chart shows the minimum curve available in various scales from different model railroad track manufacturers.

 In geometry, the diameter is the line segment that bisects the entire circle and is therefore twice as long as the radius.
-But when planning space to turn your trains around, you need to remember that the radius given by the manufacturers is usually measured from the center of the track, not the outside edge.
-This means that you need to add the overall width of a track piece to the diameter in order to properly calculate the space needed to turn a train around.Continue to 5 of 10 below.
+When planning space to turn your trains around, remember that the radius given by the manufacturers is usually measured from the center of the track, not the outside edge.
+This means that adding the overall width of a track piece to the diameter is an important part of properly calculating the space needed to turn a train around.Continue to 5 of 10 below.

 05 of 10